Where’s My Refund? 9 Free Government Tax Tools You Didn’t Know Existed

 The deadline to file taxes is fast approaching, but you don’t need to hit the panic button just yet.
-As you dig out last year’s records and sift through your W-2 and 1099 forms while mentally trying to estimate what’s deductible and what isn’t, you might be thinking it’s going to cost you dearly to get everything organized and filed correctly.
-Actually, it’s a fairly easy and affordable process nowadays.
+As you dig out last year’s records and sift through your W-2 and 1099 forms, you might be thinking it’s going to cost you dearly to get everything organized and filed correctly.
+But filing your taxes doesn’t have to be painful or expensive.

-Forget the idea that a 1040EZ form is the only simple way to file taxes.
-The IRS and participating tax agencies have a virtual smorgasbord of free tools and programs available to help you get your taxes filed in a timely, efficient manner without having to pay hundreds of dollars for a tax professional to do it for you.
+Forget the idea that a 1040-EZ form is the only simple way to file taxes.
+The Internal Revenue Service and participating tax agencies have a virtual smorgasbord of free tools and programs available to help you get your taxes filed in a timely, efficient manner without having to pay hundreds of dollars for a tax professional to do it for you.

-We’ve compiled a list of eight free resources that can offer you support this tax season.
+Here’s a list of nine free resources that can offer you support this tax season.

 1. Taxpayer Advocate Service